einfra logoDocumentation

 Dockerfile

-Ensure that Dockerfile exists in repo root.
+Ensure that a Dockerfile exists in the repository root.
 Example content:

 FROM alpine